 SIUE and the School of Engineering enjoy a vibrant international student population.
 Find out how you can study engineering at SIUE.
 You'll love it here!
 Visit SIUE International Student Services for more information.
 Learn more about transferring to SIUE.

 The opportunity to spend two years studying in the United States is a chance to gain a competitive advantage in the job market.
-In today’s global economy, students who have international exposure have a significant advantage in terms of educational and life experience.
-This one-of-a-kind program does more than offer you a chance to earl dual diplomas; it gives you a chance to experience a different culture and learn how things function in other countries.
+In today's global economy, students who have international exposure have a significant advantage in terms of educational and life experience.
+This one-of-a-kind program does more than offer you a chance to earn dual diplomas; it gives you a chance to experience a different culture and learn how things function in other countries.
 You will have the chance to improve everyday skills, such as language, know-how and social skills.

 Hear from recent graduates of the SIUE-ITU Dual Diploma Program

 Here what some of our international students have to say about their experiences at SIUE.

 "In such a competitive world, it is important to know what is going on around the globe.
 Companies are not satisfied with 'good' anymore; they want the best.
 SIUE is providing me with a broad perspective of the world and a much-needed competitive edge."

 Through a dual diploma program, the SIUE School of Engineering and Istanbul Technical University (ITU) are providing Turkish students the opportunity to earn two diplomas while gaining international exposure.
 Duygu spent her sophomore and senior years studying at SIUE.
 She graduated with a bachelor of science in industrial engineering in 2011.
 She earned a master's industrial engineering from Duke University in May 2012 and returned to Istanbul, Turkey. to work for Accenture Management Consultant, Technology and Outsourcing Co. as an analyst.